 Communications Aggregation—Consolidate legacy DS1 and DS0 circuits between locations onto the ICON WAN to replace leased circuits and optimize network performance.
 The ICON FXO, FXS, and 4-Wire VF Modules support legacy analog telephone, PBX, fax, and modem circuits.
 The ICON accepts channelized DS1 circuits from any source, and you can groom the individual DS0 circuits to terminate anywhere within the network.

 Synchrophasor Communication—Transport synchronized phasor measurements (synchrophasors) to provide a real-time measurement of electrical quantities across a power system.
 You can use these time-synchronized measurements for analysis and control of the power system.
 The ICON provides all the necessary timing and Ethernet communications for synchrophasor information reporting.
-The ICON distributes time across the entire network and can maintain better than 1 µs accuracy among all terminals in the network when using SONET transport.
+The ICON distributes time across the entire network and can maintain better than 1 µs accuracy among all terminals in the network when using SONET or Ethernet transports.
 This allows synchrophasor systems to continue to operate accurately even in the event of a local or system-wide GPS failure.

 Security and Critical Infrastructure Protection—Protect critical infrastructure and help achieve NERC CIP compliance with SEL-5051 Network Management System (NMS) Client Software and SEL-5052 NMS Server Software, which provide password management, session authentication and encryption, and automatic security report generation of all changes made to system settings, firmware, and hardware.